dashbird/site/content/blog/getting-started-with-aws-lambda-and-nodejs.md

 ---
 title: Getting Started with AWS Lambda and Node.js
 description: ...Little did I know what AWS Lambda was, and how incredibly awesome it is.
 If you're intrigued, stick around.
-I'll only take a few minutes out of your already busy day, and you surely won't mind...
+I'll only take a few minutes out of your already busy day, and you surely won't mind.
 date: 2018-05-31T00:00:00.000Z
 frontImage: "26-05-2018/getting-started-lambda-node.jpg"
 thumbnail: "images/blog/26-05-2018/getting-started-lambda-node.jpg"